Leasing disputes

 Our assistance may include:

-• Assisting the parties to communicate better, improve understanding, and work together to reach an agreement.
+• Providing steps to follow, tips on different communication approaches, and strategies to improve understanding, and work together to reach an agreement.

 If you have another type of dispute: